dveleztx/enviro-term-stew/README.md

 Once the execution for the setup script is complete, `exit` your shell and relaunch your terminal.
 Changes should now be now visible.

+**NOTE**: In the home directory, the `~/.gitconfig` file has a git user section that needs to be updated with your git information if you plan on using git.
+Just replace the placeholders with your own information.

 ## Zsh with Prezto